Moonchichiii/woodhouse_private_eatery/README.md

 - Cloudinary hosts static assets like stylesheets, JavaScript files, images, and videos, optimizing media file management and performance.

-- When you feel ready to deploy your project commands to run to upload the staticfiles and images, ( make sure you use webp images, for better preformance.)
+- When you feel ready to deploy your project, run these commands to upload the staticfiles and images, ( make sure you use webp images, for better preformance.)

 - `python manage.py collectstatic` you will be prompted with a yes/no option.